Frequently asked questions

 What should I write in my personal statement?

 This is your opportunity to tell us about yourself and explain why you are an outstanding candidate for a scholarship.
 Tell us why you are interested in the subject for which you have applied.
-Describe your academic and/or professional interests and reasons for applying to Imperial College.
+Describe your academic and/or professional interests and reasons for applying to Imperial College London.
 Outline the academic/professional trajectory you hope for in the future and explain why the course and the scholarship are important for this.
 Write an honest statement that gets across your true character and motivations rather than writing what you think the panel will want to hear.

 I already have a postgraduate degree, can I still apply for a Faculty of Medicine Master's Scholarship?